ltrgoddard/thesis/bibl.markdown

 Marriott, D.S., 'An Introduction to the Poetry of J.H.
 Prynne (1962--1977)' (unpublished doctoral thesis, University of Sussex, 1993)

 Marwick, Arthur, *The Sixties: Cultural Revolution in Britain, France, Italy and the United States, c.
 1958--c.
-1974* (Oxford: Oxford University Press, 1998), p.
-7
+1974* (Oxford: Oxford University Press, 1998)

-Marx, Karl, *Capital*, 3rd vol., ed. by Friedrich Engels, in *Marx\slash Engels Collected Works*, 37th vol. (New York: International Publishers, 1998)
+Marx, Karl, *Capital*, vol. 3, ed. by Friedrich Engels, in *Marx\slash Engels Collected Works*, vol. 37 (New York: International Publishers, 1998)

 ---, 'Comments on James Mill, *Éléments d'économie politique*', trans. by Clemens Dutt, in Marx and Friedrich Engels, *Collected Works, Volume 3: Marx and Engels, 1843--1844* (London: Lawrence & Wishart, 1975), pp. 211--28